fivequarters/fusebit.io/src/_blog/_posts/api-monitoring-and-alerting.md

 Now, let’s put a cherry on top of this health monitoring solution: alerting.
 We will configure the spreadsheet to send Slack notifications whenever the health status of your API changes.
 You will receive notifications when your API starts failing, another when it recovers from a failure, and also every 5 minutes during continued downtime.
 (Just in case you hit a snooze button when you receive that first notification at 2:45 am).

-First go to your Slack and create a <a href=”https://api.slack.com/messaging/webhooks” target=”_blank”>Slack Incoming Webhook</a> for the Slack channel where you want to receive those notifications.
+First go to your Slack and create a [Slack Incoming Webhook](https://api.slack.com/messaging/webhooks) for the Slack channel where you want to receive those notifications.
 Then put the webhook URL in the Config!B11 cell of your spreadsheet.

 ![Free API Health Monitoring And Alerting for Early Stage Startups](blog-health-7.png)